;

 When it comes to low potassium potatoes, double boiling is a great way to help reduce the amount of potassium in your food.

-If potassium is a concern for your renal diet, try substituting it with other low potassium vegetables like carrots, cauliflower, radishes, or turnips.
+Substitute or mix potatoes with other lower potassium vegetables like carrots, cauliflower, radishes, or turnips.

 1. Interesting article, I did not know about double boiling until I read this.
 As for mashed potatoes, I put cauliflower in it to lower the potassium (bonus is that it also lowers the calories), 50/50 boiled potatoes and boiled cauliflower.